Connecticut Labor Laws Guide

 Connecticut leave requirements

 Our next segment will cover the situations where an employee wants or needs to take a leave of absence from work.
-Reasons can vary and include sick leave, but also vacations.
+Reasons can vary and include sick leave, as well as vacations.

-Let's check out rules and regulations regarding required and non-required leave in Connecticut.
+Let’s check out the rules and regulations regarding required and non-required leave in Connecticut.

 Connecticut required leave